 Substitutions and Variations

-- Add cheese: Crumbled Greek feta cheese or goat cheese adds lovely flavor, but skip it for dairy-free or vegan diners.
+- Add cheese - Crumbled Greek feta or goat cheese adds tangy flavor, but skip it for dairy-free or vegan diners.

-- For extra color and a touch of sweetness, add a small finely chopped carrot.
-If you simmer dried beans with a carrot, you can also finely chop some of the cooked carrot and fold it in.
+- Add carrot - For extra color and a hint of sweetness, fold in a small finely chopped carrot.
+If you simmer dried beans with a carrot, finely chop some of the cooked carrot and mix it into the salad.

 If using dried beans, rinse and soak beans before going to bed.
 The next day, drain and cook them in the morning, then finish the salad when ready to serve.
 You can also cook the beans a day or two ahead of time and keep refrigerated in an airtight container until ready to complete the salad and serve.